2021 LOON RESEARCH ON LAKE JOCASSEE

 Help scientists study the health and behavior of common loons wintering in a freshwater ecosystem, which has never before been investigated.
-Join Dr. Jay Mager, Jocassee Wild Outdoor Education, and Jocassee Lake Tours as we continue the work sponsored by Earthwatch for the past three years.
+Join Dr. Jay Mager, Jocassee Wild Outdoor Education, and Jocassee Lake Tours as we continue the work sponsored by the Earthwatch Institute for the first three years.

-This is the fourth year of an ongoing study to examine the wintering behavior of Common Loons in freshwater environments.
+This is the fifth year of research on common loons on Lake Jocassee, the first ever study of loons in winter in a fresh water environment.
 By studying Common Loons in a pristine environment, scientists can better understand the factors that influence their health and survival in the winter.
 Although loons typically winter in marine environments along coastlines, some now use freshwater reservoirs.
 Roughly 150 loons winter each year in Lake Jocassee.
 Wintering in freshwater lakes in the southeast is relatively new in the life history of loons.
 The building of large fresh water reservoirs in the southeast started with the Tennessee Valley Authority in the 1930’s.
 Lake Jocassee one of the newest reservoirs in the region, completed in 1973.
 It is not known exactly when loons starting using these reservoirs as stay-over locations and there is simply no reference to it in the scientific literature before this century.
-Thanks to the past three years of support by Earthwatch, an ongoing research project is well underway to study Common Loon behaviors in this new environment.
-Their general health, feeding and molting behaviors, and patterns of sociability all are the focus of this ongoing research.
+Sponsored by Earthwatch for the first 3 years, Jocassee Wild Outdoor Education and Jocassee Lake Tours are now the hosts and guides for this research.
+This will be Dr. Mager's 4th year as lead investigator.

 Jay earned his Bachelor of Arts degree in biology at Hiram College, where he conducted a senior thesis with Dr. Judy McIntyre (Utica College at Syracuse University) researching loon parental behavior in the Adirondack Mountains of New York.
 He earned his Master of Science degree in zoology at Miami University, where he completed a research project in the Ottawa National Forest within Michigan’s Upper Peninsula - in collaboration with Dr. David Evers and under the supervision of Dr. David Osborne - that examined how chick age and brood size influenced loon parental behavior.
 He earned his Ph.D. in neurobiology and behavior at Cornell University, where in collaboration with his mentor, Dr. Charles Walcott, he examined the behaviors by which Common Loons acquire and defend breeding territories, focusing on the context and conditions by which males give a male-specific call, the yodel, in northcentral Wisconsin.